 Forgiveness: What is the “gotcha” passage?

 There are many people who believe that even though Jesus Christ paid the full penalty for the sins of the entire world, forgiveness of personal sins is still needed.
-They refuse to accept the fact that man’s “sin problem” was removed, having been taken off the table of God’s justice at the cross of Christ.
+They refuse to accept the fact that man’s “sin problem” as it relates to his salvation was removed, having been taken off the table of God’s justice at the cross of Christ.
 Regarding all that, here are some important questions everyone needs to consider and answer.

 Isn’t it true that you must believe that Christ died for your sins to be saved?
 Of course!
 Here’s just one of many passages of Scripture that tells us that.